Clothing: Social status

 Alim Khan's bemedaled robe conveys a social message about his wealth, status, and power.

 During the early modern period, individuals utilized their attire as a significant method of conveying and asserting their social status.
-Individuals employed the utilization of high-quality fabrics and trendy designs as a means of communicating their wealth and social standing, as well as an indication of their knowledge and understanding of current fashion trends to the general public.
+Individuals used high-quality fabrics and trendy designs to communicate their wealth and social standing, as well as to signal their knowledge and understanding of current fashion trends to the general public.
 As a result, clothing played a significant role in making the social hierarchy perceptible to all members of society.

 In some societies, clothing may be used to indicate rank or status.
 In ancient Rome, for example, only senators could wear garments dyed with Tyrian purple.
 In traditional Hawaiian society, only high-ranking chiefs could wear feather cloaks and palaoa, or carved whale teeth.
-In China, before establishment of the republic, only the emperor could wear yellow.
+In China, before the establishment of the republic, only the emperor could wear yellow.
 History provides many examples of elaborate sumptuary laws that regulated what people could wear.
-In societies without such laws, which includes most modern societies, social status is signaled by the purchase of rare or luxury items that are limited by cost to those with wealth or status.
+In societies without such laws, which include most modern societies, social status is signaled by the purchase of rare or luxury items that are limited in availability or cost to the wealthy or those of high status.
 In addition, peer pressure influences clothing choice.

 Religion

 The Buddha wearing kāṣāya robes, originating from ancient India.
-These robes were worn by fully ordained Buddhist monks and nuns.
+Fully ordained Buddhist monks and nuns wore these robes.